Elastic and resonance structures of the nucleon from hadronic tensor in lattice QCD: implications for neutrino-nucleon scattering and hadron physics: Introduction

-It is worth mentioning that the initial proposals of the hadronic tensor~\cite{Liu:2020okp,Liu:1998um} allowed for the study of connected and disconnected sea partons, thereby realizing the violation of the Gottfried sum rule~\cite{Gottfried:1967kk} in~\cite{Liu:1993cv,Hou:2022ajg}.
-Additionally, by numerically computing different topologies of the quark lines in the four-point current-current correlator, the hadronic tensor enables the direct estimation of contributions from higher-twist ``cat's ears" diagrams, as well as the leading-twist ``hand-bag" diagram in the DIS processes.
-This opens up an avenue for studying higher-twist contributions in DIS processes from first principles, which are usually estimated through some parametrization in phenomenological studies and global fits.
-Such a calculation using the Compton amplitude formalism can be found in~\cite{QCDSFUKQCDCSSM:2022ncb} and an exploratory calculation using the hadronic tensor formalism can be found in~\cite{Liang:2020sqi}.
+It is worth mentioning that the initial proposals of the hadronic tensor~\cite{Liu:2020okp,Liu:1998um} allowed for the study of both the connected and disconnected sea partons, thereby realizing the violation of the Gottfried sum rule~\cite{Gottfried:1967kk} in~\cite{Liu:1993cv,Hou:2022ajg}.
+Additionally, by numerically computing different topologies of the quark lines in the four-point current-current correlator, the hadronic tensor enables the direct estimation of contributions from higher-twist ``cat's ears" diagrams, as well as the leading- and higher-twist ``hand-bag" diagram in the DIS processes.
+Calculations of hadron electromagnetic polarizabilities using the four-point hadronic tensor calculation can be found in~\cite{Wilcox:2021rtt,Lee:2023rmz}.

 Considering the promising implications for physics, we commence by outlining the distinctive advantages of computing the hadronic tensor through lattice QCD and point out some comparisons and its complementarity with other lattice formalisms in Sec.~\ref{sec:opportunities}.
 Subsequently, we will delve into the challenges associated with extracting physics information in Minkowski space.
-In Sec.~\ref{sec:HT}, we briefly discuss the hadronic tensor formalism and its implementation on the lattice in Sec.~\ref{sec:numerics}.
+In Sec.~\ref{sec:HT}, we briefly discuss the hadronic tensor formalism, and its implementation on the lattice is described in Sec.~\ref{sec:numerics}.
 We provide details of the extraction of the matrix elements for the elastic (both using the conventional three-point function and hadronic tensor formalism) and transition form factors in Sec.~\ref{sec:extraction} and draw comparisons with the experimental data.
 In Sec.~\ref{sec:prospects}, we highlight forthcoming directions, along with potential theoretical uncertainties and limitations associated with the current method, all aimed at attaining the precision goal in future calculations and then conclude our paper.